combient/gcs-static-website-terraform/README.md

     --global \
     --format="get(name,managed.status)"

+## Check DNS

+The zone created will be assigned DNS servers automatically.
+You need to make sure your domain is configured to use these DNS servers.

+Find your zone name (should be project ID with the suffix "-zone")

+    gcloud dns managed-zones list

+See the list of DNS-servers used by your zone

+    gcloud dns record-sets list -z $YOUR_ZONE_NAME

+Go to your registrar and enter the listed DNS-servers in the domain DNS configuration.

 You can now visit your site.
 You will see the auto generated index.html file.

-**Note that it is essential that the DNS resolution works for the TLS certificate to be provisioned (otherwise you will see status `FAILED_NOT_VISIBLE`).** If you are delegating to Google Cloud DNS from some other master DNS server, note that the DNS servers on the google side are assigned automatically, and you have to update you delegating DNS record accordingly.
+**Note that it is essential that the DNS resolution works for the TLS certificate to be provisioned (otherwise you will see status `FAILED_NOT_VISIBLE`).** If you are delegating to Google Cloud DNS from some other master DNS server, note that the DNS servers on the google side are assigned automatically, and you have to update you delegating DNS record accordingly (see above).

 ## Upload your site